-Experience: Ellen is a seasoned finance lawyer with 20+ years of experience as a partner at two top tier international law firms.
+Ellen Hayes is a seasoned finance lawyer with 20+ years of experience as a partner at two top tier international law firms.
 She currently leads a team in New York responsible for advising Linklaters LLP on risk management issues related to the Americas and U.S. lawyers worldwide, including professional responsibility issues.
 She has diverse experience leading multi-lawyer teams in complex and sophisticated transactions, including for leading international investment banks.
+Prior to joining Linklaters LLP Ellen was a partner in Freshfields Bruckhaus Deringer US LLP’s New York office.
+Earlier in her career she was Principal Counsel at International Finance Corporation and a partner at the Toronto law firm Torys LLP.
 Ellen has been recognized in Legal 500 and the IFLR as a leading structured finance lawyer.
-She is a past member of the New York City Bar Committee on Professional Responsibility and is a regular speaker at events.
+Ellen is qualified in New York, England & Wales and Ontario, Canada.
+She is a past member of the New York City Bar Committee on Professional Responsibility and is a regular speaker on ethics and legal opinions issues.

 Prior to serving in this role, Ms. Turner practiced in Skadden’s Government Enforcement and White Collar Crime Group, where she conducted internal corporate investigations, advised corporate clients on compliance issues, and represented individual and corporate clients in federal and state criminal and regulatory matters, including those brought by the Department of Justice, the Securities and Exchange Commission, and state attorneys general.

-Ms. Turner serves on the board of The Legal Aid Society’s New Leadership Program and she received the 2009 Commitment to Justice Award from inMotion for her pro bono work.
-Additionally, she is a member of the Professional Responsibility Committee of the New York City Bar Association.
+Ms. Turner serves on the boards of The National Center for Access to Justice and The Legal Aid Society’s New Leadership Program.
+Additionally, she received the 2009 Commitment to Justice Award from inMotion for her pro bono work.